openeuler-mirror/ha-api/README.en.md

 # ha-api

 ## Description
-Back-end REST API for the HA management platform.
+ha-api is the back-end REST API for the HA management platform.

 Another project is [HA-web](https://gitee.com/openeuler/ha-web), which is the front-end UI of the HA management platform.